Zero-Emission New York Taxi Concept – Breaking the comfort zone

 Using the Autodesk Alias Autostudio Organic Modeling I showed before, I started sculpting a general form encapsulating the package layout.
 From there I started pulling surfaces to cover the areas needed for extremities like the lights, sill and roof height.
 With tight traffic conditions expected within down town NYC, we decided on a simple bumper construction which would cover all the needed areas but still were very affordable and easy to replace in case of damage.

+Please click to see giveaway that we have for this new release.
 The double bubble front glass area combined with the over-wrapping DLO in the passenger area allows both the driver as well as the passenger perfect vision to both properly see all the traffic lights, traffic signs and other traffic, as well as the vast amounts of sights all over NYC, even the towering ones.
 It was decided that the vehicle would best be equipped with proper HVAC to avoid both heat and cold conditions as well keep out most smells from less environmentally friendly vehicles and industries.